-The two calls to getClass return the name of the class the receptor objects are instances of.
+The two calls to getClass return the class the receptor objects are instances of, which are printed as strings.
 When calling instanceof, it is true that bl is an instance of Book and not an instance of a ScientificBook, and that sbl is an instance of ScientificBook.

 It is interesting to note that sb1 is also an instance of Book.
 In fact, every object is an instance of its class, and an instance of all classes that are higher up in the class hierarchy.
-This is what allows instances of scientific books to accept messages that corresponds to methods defined for books.
+This is what allows instances of scientific books to accept messages that correspond to methods defined for books.